libp2p/docs/content/concepts/fundamentals/protocols.md

 `kad-dht` is a [Distributed Hash Table][wiki_dht] based on the [Kademlia][wiki_kad] routing algorithm, with some modifications.

-libp2p uses the DHT as the foundation of its [peer routing](/concepts/peer-routing/) and [content routing](/concepts/content-routing/) functionality.
+libp2p uses the DHT as the foundation of its [routing](/concepts/discovery-routing/overview.md) functionality.
 To learn more about DHT and the Kademlia algorithm, check out the [Distributed Hash Tables guide][dht] on the IPFS documentation site.
 In addition, check out the [libp2p implementations page](https://libp2p.io/implementations/) for updates on all the kad-libp2p implementations.

 <!-- Consider adding general kad matrix on implementations page, then link -->